gliderkite/sr-cache/README.md

 - (Interior) Mutability: each background task needs to be able to change the value it is in charge of updating, so that the most up to date value can be reflected by what is returned to the user when querying the cache.

-    Shared references in Rust disallow mutation by default, and `Arc` is no exception: we cannot obtain a mutable reference to our values `V` inside an `Arc<V>`.
-Basically, we need to be able to mutate `V` while having multiple aliases.
-In Rust, this is achieved using a pattern called interior mutability.
+    In Rust, shared references such as `Arc` in Rust disallow mutation by default: we cannot obtain a mutable reference to our values `V` when stored inside an `Arc<V>`.
+However, we need to be able to mutate `V` while having multiple aliases.
+This can be achieved using a pattern called interior mutability.
 A type has interior mutability if its internal state can be changed through a shared reference to it.
-    To achieve this, we can make use of mutexes, and since the data `V` we are going to protect can be accessed by both the background task and the user (via the cache APIs) in a separate thread, we can avoid blocking the user thread that is trying to acquire the lock if the background task has locked it already (and vice-versa) by using an asynchronous mutex provided by Tokio, which in this case will yield execution back to the executor.
-Moreover, since we can differentiate between read (eg: getting the value from the cache) and write (eg: setting the updated value in the background task) operations, we are going to use the [RwLock][25] asynchronous reader-writer lock provided by Tokio.
+    To achieve this, we can make use of mutexes, and since the data `V` we are going to protect can be accessed by both the background task and the user (via the cache APIs) in a separate thread, we can avoid blocking the user thread that is trying to acquire the lock when the background task has locked it already (and vice-versa) by using an asynchronous mutex provided by Tokio, which in this scenario will yield execution back to the runtime.
+Moreover, since we can differentiate between read (eg: getting the value from the cache) and write (eg: setting the updated value in the background task) operations, we are going to use a [RwLock][25] asynchronous reader-writer lock.

     ```rust
     use std::sync::Arc;